ncbi/ncbi-cxx-toolkit-public/src/app/oligofar/README.txt

             TTCACC      TTCACC
       which produces mismatch + indel instead of indel + match

-    - Di-nucleotide colorspace is at development stage: first (IUPACna) base is not taken into account, scoring is very trivial
+    - Di-nucleotide colorspace is at development stage - scoring is very trivial and suites for mapping, not for SNP detection.

 EXIT VALUES
     0 for success, non-zero for failure.